iabhishek023/Netflix-Gpt/README.md

  -Add hardcoded values to constant file.
- -Register TMDB API and create an app app and an access token -Get data from TMDB now playing mibye list API
+ -Register TMDB API and create an app app and an access token -Get data from TMDB now playing mibye list API -Custom Hook for Playing Movies
+ -create a movieslice
+ -planning for maincontainer and secondary container -update store with movies
+ -update store with trailer video data
+ -embedded the ytvideo and make it autoplay  and mute -tailwind classes to main container that looked amazing -Build Secondary Component
+ -Build Movie List
+ --build movie card
+ -tmdb image cdn
+ -usepopular movies hook

  #Features
  -Login